Rahuly1606/AI-Powered-Education-Agent/README.md

 2. Upload your sample data files to the Colab session
 3. Set your aiXplain API key in the notebook

+> **Note**: There is a ready-to-use execution file available in the Colab/Main directory that contains all the necessary code for this project.

 ## Part 1: Setup and Create Agents

 Copy and paste the following code into your Colab notebook: